 - The property is currently owned by Person A

-- The property it is being sold to Person B
+- The property is being sold to Person B

-- Person A is financing the sale via a Land Contract
+- Person A is financing the sale for Person B via Land Contract

 Effectively, this public information should prohibit either party from doing anything dishonest behind the other party’s back.